doc-doc/NExT-QA/README.md

 ```
 >./main.sh 0 train # Train the model with GPU id 0
 ```
-It will train the model and save to ['models']
+It will train the model and save to ['models']. (*The results may be slightly different depending on the environments*)
 ## Results
 | Methods                  | Text Rep. | Acc_C | Acc_T | Acc_D | Acc | Text Rep. | Acc_C | Acc_T | Acc_D | Acc   |
 | -------------------------| --------: | ----: | ----: | ----: | ---:| --------: | ----: | ----: | ----: | ----: |